bb84000/mergets/README.md

 Open source program, usage is free<br>
 Windows installer<br>
-Linux: Vopy mergetslinux and lang folder in a directory and launch program
+Linux: Copy mergetslinux and lang folder in a directory and launch program